 What Liquor Can I use to Make Kahlua?

-There’s a liquor called Everclear.
-It’s powerful stuff and often used in creating liqueur.
+- There’s a liquor called Everclear.
+It’s powerful stuff and often used in creating liqueurs.

 Homemade Kahlua brings back warm memories for me.
 Not that I got to drink it but I got to share the time with my mom while she made it.